National Stormwater Calculator

 - Software and Documentation

-The SWC is available as a mobile web application that can be used on desktop devices and mobile devices, such as smartphones and tablets, and is compatible with all operating systems.
+The SWC is available as a mobile web-based application or as a desktop program—both versions require an internet connection.
+The mobile web-based app can be used on desktop devices and mobile devices, such as smartphones and tablets, and is compatible with all operating systems.
 It works best with the following browsers: Microsoft Edge, Google Chrome, Mozilla Firefox, and Apple Safari.
-The SWC is also available as a Windows-based desktop program that runs on any version of Microsoft Windows with version 4 or higher of the .Net Framework installed.
-Both versions of the SWC require an internet connection.
+The Windows-based desktop program runs on any version of Microsoft Windows with Version 4 or higher of the .Net Framework installed.

-Date Title 9/28/2017 National Stormwater Calculator Mobile Web Application
+Date Title 10/23/2018 National Stormwater Calculator Mobile Web-Based Application